Aliases for PAM Gene

 GeneCards Summary for PAM Gene

 PAM (Peptidylglycine Alpha-Amidating Monooxygenase) is a Protein Coding gene.
-Diseases associated with PAM include Menkes Disease and Phaeohyphomycosis.
-GO annotations related to this gene include copper ion binding and L-ascorbic acid binding.
+Diseases associated with PAM include Phaeohyphomycosis and Menkes Disease.
+Gene Ontology (GO) annotations related to this gene include copper ion binding and L-ascorbic acid binding.
+An important paralog of this gene is MOXD1.

 UniProtKB/Swiss-Prot for PAM Gene